North Arrow Minerals is one of three Resource Opportunities sponsors and Lucara Diamond and North Arrow are portfolio companies.

 Disclosure: The author owns shares of Lucara Diamond Corp. and Tsodilo Resources but has no business relationship with either company.
 Lucara paid for flights to the Karowe mine site and associated costs, but not safari costs.
 Readers should always conduct their own research, do thorough due diligence and/or obtain professional advice.
 This article is solely for information purposes.
 Nothing contained herein constitutes a representation by the publisher, nor a solicitation for the purchase or sale of securities.
 The information contained herein is based on sources which the publisher believes to be reliable, but is not guaranteed to be accurate, and does not purport to be a complete statement or summary of the available data.
 Any opinions expressed are subject to change without notice.
 The author and their associates are not responsible for errors or omissions.

 James Kwantes is the editor of Resource Opportunities, a subscriber supported junior mining investment publication.
-Mr. Kwantes has two decades of journalism experience and is currently the mining reporter at Vancouver Sun, the city's paper of record.
-He is also the founder of the World of Mining blog.
+Mr. Kwantes has two decades of journalism experience and was the mining reporter at the Vancouver Sun.
 Twitter: @JamesKwantes

 Founder Lawrence Roulston